 National Log1 Contest

 The Log1 Contest provides an excellent opportunity for a school to participate in a competition similar to our national convention contests and compete against schools from across the country and the world, while staying right at their home school.
+Students compete only against other students with similar math course background.

 The contest consists of three testing rounds.
 All tests include 15 open answer questions to be completed in 30 minutes without the use of a calculator.
+Materials are only available for download electronically, in pdf format, to participants.
+Photocopying required.

 The third round will be an Individual Test of general mathematics on level appropriate topics.